-The Saints who remained true to the faith proclaimed against the heresies of Brigham Young and other false leaders, and the church in its General Conference voted to reject them and their pretensions.
+The ministry and Saints who remained true to the faith proclaimed against the heresies of Brigham Young and other false leaders, and the church in its General Conference voted to reject them and their pretensions.
 It declared that their assumptions were "in violation of the law of God, and consequently we disclaim all connection and fellowship with them."

-From that time onward those who departed from the faith have been denied fellowship in the church, except those who by repentance and reformation of life have manifested a sincere desire for forgiveness.
+From that time onward those who departed from the faith by accepting these heresies have been denied fellowship in the church, except those who by repentance and reformation of life have manifested a sincere desire for forgiveness.